evaluratenet/smart-job-finder/README.md

 ## Usage
 1. Enter job titles (one per line) in the first text area
-2. Enter keywords (one per line) in the second text area
+2. Enter positive keywords (one per line) in the second text area
+3. Enter negative keywords (one per line) in the third text area
-3. Select which job sites to search
+4. Select which job sites to search (currently, only Indeed returns real data)
-4. Click "Search Jobs" to view results
+5. Click "Search Jobs" to view results

 ## Contributing
 1. Fork the repository